IntuitDeveloper/PythonV3InvoiceSampleApp/README.md

 This app shows how to create, read, update, delete and query Invoice using objects.

 #### Configure this app
-For OAuth2 apps, please go to [OAuth2 playgorund](https://developer.intuit.com/v2/ui#/playground) and follow the OAuth2 flow and then paste the access token and associated realm id in [settings.py](mysite/settings.py).
+For OAuth2 apps, please go to [OAuth2 playgorund](https://developer.intuit.com/v2/ui#/playground) and follow the OAuth2 flow and then copy-paste the access token and associated realm id in [settings.py](mysite/settings.py).

 This app by default uses OAuth2 tokens, if your have OAuth1 app and would like to run this app, please go to [settings.py](mysite/settings.py) and change `oauth_flag` to 1, follow steps from OAuth1 implementation to run it and save access tokens and realm id to session.